Texas lawmakers issue 20 articles of impeachment against state Attorney General Ken Paxton

 By moving against him, Paxton said, “The RINOs in the Texas Legislature are now on the same side as Joe Biden.”

-Impeachment requires a majority vote of the state's usually 150-member House chamber, which Republicans now control 85-64, since a GOP representative resigned ahead of an expected vote to expel him over the finding that he had inappropriate sexual conduct with an intern.
+Impeachment requires a majority vote of the state's usually 150-member House chamber, which Republicans now control 85-64, since a GOP representative resigned ahead of an expected vote to expel him.

-It’s unclear how many supporters Paxton may have in the House.
-Since the prospect of impeachment suddenly emerged Wednesday, none of Texas other top Republicans have voiced support for Paxton.
+It’s unclear how many supporters Paxton may have in the House, where he served five terms before becoming a state senator.
+Since the prospect of impeachment suddenly emerged Wednesday, none of Texas' other top Republicans have voiced support for Paxton.

 The articles of impeachment issued by the investigative committee, which include three Republicans and two Democrats, stem largely from Paxton’s relationship with one of his wealthy donors.
-They 20 counts deal heavily with Paxton's alleged efforts to protect the donor from a FBI investigation and his own attempts to thwart whistleblower complaints brought by his own staff.
+They deal heavily with Paxton's alleged efforts to protect the donor from an FBI investigation and his attempts to thwart whistleblower complaints brought by his own staff.

 Paxton, 60, faces ouster at the hands of GOP lawmakers just seven months after easily winning a third term over challengers — among them George P. Bush — who had urged voters to reject a compromised incumbent but discovered that many didn't know about Paxton's litany of alleged misdeeds or dismissed the accusations as political attacks.